aryal1/aryal1/README.md

-Physics undergrad student in Warsaw, passionate about anything analytic.
+Physics undergrad student in Warsaw passionate about anything analytic.
+Currently interested in machine learing, bayesian inference and MCMC algorithms.

 <!---